 Developers who intend to build apps, access, and interact with smart contracts on the Ethereum blockchain need Ether as fees.

 The Ethereum network is kept running by computers all over the world.
 In order to reward the computational costs of both processing the contracts and securing the network, there is a reward that is given to the computer that was able to create the latest block on the chain.
 Every 15 seconds, on average, a new block is added to the blockchain with the latest transactions processed by the network, and the computer that generated this block will be awarded 3 ether.
 Due to the nature of the algorithm for block generation, this process (generating a proof of work) is guaranteed to be random and rewards are given in proportion to the computational power of each machine.

 This process is usually called mining in the crypto language.

 There is a big confusion between Ethereum and Bitcoin.
 Both Bitcoin and Ethereum are based on Blockchain technology.
 Ethereum could have not been possible without bitcoins.
 As bitcoin was the first digital currency to employ blockchain technology for functioning.

 There are many ways in which you can use Bitcoins within the Ethereum ecosystem:

-We have tried to cover almost everything associated at first place with the BlockChain Technology including the simple conflicting questions.
-Rather than this, if there is something you would like to enquire or know more, We are always here for your help.
+We have tried to cover almost everything associated in the first place with the BlockChain Technology including the simple conflicting questions.
+Rather than this, if there is something you would like to enquire or know more about, We are always here for your help.
 Feel free to mail us your concerns at firstname.lastname@example.org.